 So, what is the goal of having a website?
 Before you even begin to say “To make money, of course!” let us stop you right there.

 We are well aware of the fact that you are trying to start a profitable business but “making money” should not be your only goal.
-If you want to succeed and make a name of your brand, your ultimate goal should be to solve a problem your potential customers have.
+If you want to succeed and make the name of your brand, your ultimate goal should be to solve a problem your potential customers have.

 Since you are building a small business from scratch, you will most likely want to raise awareness of your brand, slowly make a reputation by educating your target audience about the specific product you are selling.